voltrue2/gracenode/README.md

 - Manages cluster process.

 - Handles daemonizing of the application and auto-restarting on file changes.
+Read <a href="https://github.com/voltrue2/gracenode#start-your-application-as-a-daemon">here</a>.

 - Bootstrap other modules to organize setting up of each module on starting of the application process.
+Read <a href="https://github.com/voltrue2/gracenode#bootstrapping-other-modules">here</a>.

 - Provides a built-in logging module.
+Read <a href="https://github.com/voltrue2/gracenode#logging">here</a>.

 - Provides plethora of utility functions to aid development.
+Read <a href="https://github.com/voltrue2/gracenode#gracenodelib">here</a>.

 - Provides HTTP router for web applications.
+Read <a href="https://github.com/voltrue2/gracenode#router-1">here</a>.

 - Provides fast HTML template enigne.
+Read <a href="https://github.com/voltrue2/gracenode#render-1">here</a>.

 ## Installation via npm